The Winterthur Library

 BIOGRAPHICAL STATEMENT

 West was a charter member of the Royal Academy, founded in 1768.
-He later became its second president.
+He became its second president.
 West decided to keep his permanent residence in London, remaining there until his death in 1820.
 After the American Revolutionary War, many young American artists went to Europe to study, and quite a few well-known artists temporarily moved to London to study with West.
 Among them were Charles Willson Peale, Rembrandt Peale, Gilbert Stuart, John Trumbull, and Thomas Sully.

 SCOPE AND CONTENT

 This collection contains various papers and letters relating to painter Benjamin West.
-Most notable are a catalog written in his own hand of works in West’s private collection, a published catalog raisonne of West’s works auctioned off in 1829 (photostat only), and a published description and critical assesment of his painting, “Christ Healing the Sick in the Temple.”
+Most notable are a catalog (not dated) written in his own hand of works in West’s private collection, a published catalog raisonné of West’s works auctioned off in 1829 (photostat only), and a published description and critical assessment of his painting, “Christ Healing the Sick in the Temple.”
 West’s sketchbooks are available on microfilm.
 There are several documents signed by West, including a ticket to a lecture and a bank check.
 Most of the letters are about paintings, his or others.
 There is also a facsimile of a letter from West to Charles Willson Peale.

 ORGANIZATION